Cimpress-MCP/consul-migrate/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## TODO

+1. Have it work as a cli so that scripting is not necessary
+2. Include port and address as options instead of hardcoded values.
+3. Spec test should also test for default policy allow case